About this exhibition

 Open Skies is an exhibition that challenges the ever louder call for transparency in society.
 It does so through the contributions of seven artists who explore our public and private spaces of supposed freedom.

 Open Skies takes a closer look at the ways these artists seek to elude the reign of the like-button, evade the elevator pitch or entangle the reductive statement of intent.
-Instead, they create works that ambiguously play with veils and masks, codes and currencies, projections and fantasies.
-Some works employ a layering of images, stripping and deconstructing standardized tropes to provide alternative realities.
-Others question the supposed transparency of language, revelling in its slippages.
+Instead, they create works that ambiguously play with masks and codes, projections and fantasies, at the intersection of language, popular culture, and technology.

 With: Luiza Crosman, Helen Dowling, Toon Fibbe, Naïmé Perrette, Leander Schönweger, Emmanuel Van der Auwera & Jelena Vanoverbeek

 Autonome Provinz Bozen – Südtirol

 Curators: Devrim Bayar, Caroline Dumalin & Zoë Gray

 Opening: 26.09.2019, 20:00-22:00